TheTrustedComputer/ROCm-RDNA1/README.md

 Since we have two 8GB AMD Radeon RX 5500 XTs for ML purposes, we must set the GPU target to `gfx1012` to ensure compatibility without hacky workarounds with `HSA_OVERRIDE_GFX_VERSION` and so on.
 The 5600 XT and 5700 XT correspond to `gfx1010` respectively, so choose the matching target with your AMD GPU.

 The latest point release has been tested on Arch Linux in a Docker container using AMD's fork of LLVM/Clang; only GCC is used to build their LLVM fork.
 As for ROCm 5.4, it was tested with Debian 12 Bookworm utilizing similar techniques.
 The script assumes you have all third-party dependencies like Protobuf and MAGMA.
-If not, download them as it will fail midway through.
+If not, download them as it **WILL** fail midway through.

 The main branch contains the build script, patches, and Dockerfiles for the most recent version of ROCm.
-After the next major release, it will be moved to a branch dedicated to it.
+After the next major release, it'll be moved to a branch dedicated to it.

 ## Docker Installation